-What is the difference between our management degree and a traditional MBA?
+What is the difference between a traditional MBA and a master’s in the field of management at Harvard Extension School?
 Program director Laura Wilcox answers this question and more for you here.

-The difference is primarily in program length, price, cohort structure with built-in community, and flexibility/accessibility.
+The difference between these two master’s programs is primarily in program length, price, cohort structure with built-in community, and flexibility/accessibility.

-2. The price for an MBA is roughly $60,000 (or much more for top tier programs); our degree is roughly $30,000.
-We offer students an outstanding educational value.
+The cost of an MBA is roughly $60,000 (or much more for top-tier programs).
+Our degree is roughly $30,000.
+We offer students outstanding educational value.

-4. Our curriculum is flexible and accessible.
-We can easily add a new course in response to changing market needs and we try to make sure we have a number of courses offered in different formats to support learners of all types.
+Our curriculum is flexible and accessible.
+We can easily add a new course in response to changing market needs.
+And we try to make sure we have a number of courses offered in different formats to support learners of all types.
 We’re also fortunate to have excellent instructors from academia and industry who enjoy teaching our students.
 Harvard Extension School is highly regarded by employers and we offer all the relevant management courses at a convenient schedule and competitive price.

 In sum, we believe that we offer the best continuing education management program in the country inspired by and designed for you, the working professional.